mozman/ezdxf/docs/source/query.rst

   - and (&): term & term is true, if both terms are true
   - or (|): term | term is true, if one term is true
   - and arbitrary nested round brackets
+  - append (i) after the closing square bracket to ignore case for strings

 Attribute selection is a term: "name comparator value", where name is a DXF entity attribute in lowercase, value is a integer, float or double quoted string, valid comparators are: